$L^{p}$ estimates and weighted estimates of fractional maximal rough singular integrals on homogeneous groups: Introduction

 For $1\leq p \leq+\infty$, we denote the norm of a function $f\in L^{p}(\HH)$ by $\|f\|_{p}$.
 If $T$ is a bounded linear operator on $L^{p}(\HH)$, $1\leq p\leq+\infty$, we write $\|T\|_{p\rightarrow p}$ for the operator norm of $T$.
 The indicator function of a subset $E\subseteq X$ is denoted by $\chi_{E}$.
 We use $A\lesssim B$ to denote the statement that $A\leq CB$ for some constant $C>0$, and $A\sim B$ to denote the statement that $A\lesssim B$ and $B\lesssim A$.

 This paper is organized as follows.
 In Section \ref{preliminariessec} we provide the preliminaries, including some auxiliary lemmas on homogeneous groups, the definitions of $A_p$ weights and Calder\'{o}n-Zygmund operators with Dini-continuous kernel on homogeneous group $\HH$, two types of decompositions and their corresponding $L^{2}$ decay estimates.
 In Section \ref{unweightsection} and \ref{weightsection}, we give the proofs of Theorem \ref{main1} and \ref{main2}, respectively.
-In the appendix, we show the quantitative maximal version of pointwise domination theorem on homogeneous groups.